broken-helix/mildew-detector/README.md

 ## **Model Selection**

 * As set out in the **ML Business Case**, the required model is a **supervised, 2-class, single-label, classification model**.
-* The selected model (v3) was one of three explored with the available data.
+* The selected model (v1) was one of three explored with the available data.
 * Each model used a different optimiser:
-  * v1 - adam
+  * v1 - Adagrad
   * v2 - Adadelta
-  * v3 - Adagrad
+  * v3 - Adam
-* The selected model (v3) was chosen for its accuracy while not overfitting.
+* The selected model (v1) was chosen for its accuracy while not overfitting.
 * The models trialed are discussed further in the [Model Selection Readme](MODELSELECTION.md).

 ## **Dashboard Design**